 Young, Egerton Ryerson.
 1892.
 Stories from Indian Wigwams and Northern Camp-Fires.
 Toronto: W. Briggs.

 Young, Egerton Ryerson.
 1896.
-Oowikapun.
-Alternate Title: How the gospel reached the Nelson River Indians.
+Oowikapun: or, How the Gospel Reached the Nelson River Indians.
 New York: Eaton and Mains.

 Young, Egerton Ryerson.
 1896.
-Three Boys in the wild North Land summer.
-New York, Cincinnati: Abingdon Press.
+Three Boys in the Wild North Land Summer.
+New York: Abingdon Press.

 Zúñiga, Fernando.
 2008.
-How many hierarchies, really?
+How Many Hierarchies, Really?
 Evidence from Several Algonquian Languages.
-Scales (Linguistische Arbeitsberichte 86), ed. by Marc Richards, and Andrej L. Malchukov, pp. 277–394.
-Leipzig: University of Leipzig.
+Scales, ed. by Marc Richards and Andrej L. Malchukov, pp. 277–394.
+Linguistische Arbeitsberichte, vol. 86.
+Leipzig.